 Express mode requires a special bitstream file that is not compatible with any of the other configuration modes.
-This file is created by specifying a BitGen option in the Xilinx development software (version 1.5.25 or later).
+This file is created by specifying the following BitGen options in the Xilinx development software.
 Note that presently, the software only supports this option using command line entry.
 The following command produces a configuration file for Express mode:

+'''

-bitgen -g ExpressMode:Enable -g CRC:Disable -b filename
+bitgen -g ExpressMode: Enable -g CRC: Disable -b filename

+'''

 The "bitgen" command runs a program that produces configuration files.
-A -g option followed by "Express-Mode:Enable" instructs BitGen to produce an Express configuration file.
+A -g option followed by "ExpressMode:Enable" instructs BitGen to produce an Express configuration file.